-Prospective reinsurance premiums, commissions, and expense reimbursements, related to reinsured business are accounted for on bases consistent with those used in accounting for the original policies issued and the terms of the reinsurance contracts.
+Prospective reinsurance premiums, commissions and expense reimbursements, related to reinsured business are accounted for on bases consistent with those used in accounting for the original policies issued and the terms of the reinsurance contracts.
 Accordingly, reinsurance premiums are reported as prepaid reinsurance premiums and amortized over the remaining contract period in proportion to the amount of insurance protection provided.

 Premiums ceded and recoveries of losses and loss-adjustment expenses under prospective reinsurance treaties have been reported as a reduction of premiums earned and losses and loss-adjustment expenses incurred, respectively.
-Property and casualty commission and expense allowances received in connection with reinsurance ceded have been accounted for as a reduction of the related policy acquisition costs and are deferred and amortized accordingly.
-Amounts recoverable from reinsurers are estimated in a manner consistent with the claim liability associated with the reinsured policy and are presented within premium and other receivables, net in the accompanying consolidated balance sheets.
-As of December 31, 2019, there were no outstanding advances received for hurricane related claims.
-As of December 31, 2018, accounts payable and accrued liabilities within the accompanying consolidated balance sheets include \$2,712 of outstanding advances received for hurricane related claims.
+Property and casualty commission and expense allowances received in connection with reinsurance ceded are accounted for as a reduction of the related policy acquisition costs and are deferred and amortized accordingly.
+Amounts recoverable from reinsurers are estimated in a manner consistent with the claim liability associated with the reinsured policy and are presented within Premium and Other Receivables, Net in the accompanying Consolidated Balance Sheets.

+Notes to Consolidated Financial Statements December 31, 2020, 2019, and 2018

 Retroactive reinsurance reimburses a ceding company for liabilities incurred as a result of past insurable events covered under contracts subject to the reinsurance.
 In certain instances, reinsurance contracts cover losses both on a prospective basis and on a retroactive basis and where practical the Company bifurcates the prospective and retrospective elements of these reinsurance contracts and accounts for each element separately.
-Initial gains in connection with retroactive reinsurance contracts are deferred and amortized into income over the settlement period while losses are recognized immediately.
+Initial gains in connection with retroactive reinsurance contracts are deferred and amortized into income over the settlement period, while losses are recognized immediately.
 When changes in the estimated amount recoverable from the reinsurer or in the timing of receipts related to that amount occur, a cumulative amortization adjustment is recognized in earnings in the period of the change so that the deferred gain reflects the balance that would have existed had the revised estimate been available at the inception of the reinsurance transaction.
-The Company uses the recovery method to amortize any deferred gain, which is included within the claims incurred in the accompanying consolidated statements of earnings.
+The Company uses the recovery method to amortize any deferred gain, which is included in Claims Incurred in the accompanying Consolidated Statements of Earnings.
 The recovery method provides an amortization in proportion to the estimated recoveries made as of each reporting date as a percentage of total estimated recoveries.
-No deferred gain was amortized into operations during the years ended December 31, 2019 and 2018.
+No deferred gain was amortized into operations during the years ended December 31, 2020, 2019 and 2018.